Position

 Financial Planning Manager Job Description Sample

 The Financial Planning Manager is responsible for overseeing the financial planning and analysis functions within the organization.
-This role involves developing and implementing financial strategies, managing budgets, and providing financial insights to support decision-making processes.
+This role involves developing and implementing financial strategies, managing budgets, and providing financial guidance to senior management.

 Responsibilities: